zeek/zeek/doc/script-reference/statements.rst

     end with either a :bro:keyword:`break`, :bro:keyword:`fallthrough`, or :bro:keyword:`return` statement (although "return" is allowed only if the "switch" statement is inside a function, hook, or event handler).
-    If a "case" (or "default") block contain more than one statement, then there is no need to wrap them in braces.

     Note that the braces in a "switch" statement are always required (these do not indicate the presence of a `compound statement`_), and that no